Home » Blog » Rank is stupid: How to really measure your SEO campaign

 “Yes.
 Thank you so much.”
 They decided they wanted to stop their SEO campaign.

 They only ranked number one because Google saw them clicking on this page.
-Google said, “Oh, they must really like this page.
+Google said, “Oh, they must like this page.
 I’m just going to help them out and serve them up as number one.”
-So the client thought they had achieved SEO success.
-In reality, Google had just simply given them the result they wanted to see, even though not everybody else saw the same search result.
+So, the client thought they had achieved success in SEO.
+In reality, Google had given them the desired results, even though not everybody else had seen the same search results.

-Along with this, you have to remember that Google is a mind reader of sorts.
+In addition, you must remember that Google is a mind reader.
 They want to determine your intent when they serve you search results.

 Let’s say, for instance, we’re searching for “China.”
-Maybe you’re a traveler, and China is on your bucket list.
-When you search “China,” Google knows you intend to travel, so it’s going to talk to you about tours to China, how to see the Great Wall, and cities you can’t miss in China.
+You may be a traveler, and China is on your bucket list.
+When you search “China,” Google knows you intend to travel, so it will talk to you about tours to China, how to see the Great Wall, and cities you can’t miss in China.

-But let’s say I’m more interested in politics and economics.
-So when I type a search for “China,” Google will give me different search results.
-Maybe it’s going to provide me with more news-oriented information.
+But I’m more interested in politics and economics.
+So when I type a search for “China,” Google may give me different results, including more news-oriented information.

 What ranks number one for “China”?
 It depends.
-Everybody’s getting different results based on their particular intent- let alone their history, let alone from where they search.
+Everybody gets different results based on their particular intent, not their history or where they search.
 There’s no such thing as objective ranking.

 “It’s working.
 Here’s the data,” I offered.